 Port St. Lucie Full-Service Animal Control & Wildlife Removal Company

-Port St. Lucie Animal Control is a full-service wildlife control company serving Port St. Lucie and the surrounding area.
+Port St. Lucie Animal Control is a full-service Animal Control Port St Lucie company serving Port St. Lucie and the surrounding area.
 We specialize in urban and suburban wildlife damage management for both residential and commercial customers.
 We are licensed and Insured.
 We handle nearly all aspects of Animal control, and resolve conflicts between people and wildlife in a humane and professional manner.
 For Brevard and Indian River Animal control of wildlife, just give us a call at 1-772-217-6132 and we will discuss your Animal Control problem and schedule an appointment to solve it.
 We look forward to hearing from you.

 Nuisance wildlife is wildlife that... causes (or is about to cause) property damage, presents a threat to public safety, or causes an annoyance within, under or upon a building. *Please call your local County animal control officer for help with Domestic Animals (Dogs) issues you may have.
 We do Not take Dog calls.
 Our Animal Control Professionals know how to get rid of wildlife and offer solutions to keep wild animals out of your home or business.
 We have a full range of home repair services to fix animal damage and can install animal exclusion devices to prevent future animal infestations.
 We at Port St. Lucie Wildlife Control always give a Warranty on all work we perform.

-After the Port St. Lucie Animal Removal Inspection, you will be provided with an estimate for services that best suits your needs.
+After our Wildlife Experts Inspection, you will be provided with an estimate for services that best suits your needs.
 We understand that wildlife issues are unexpected and that most need to be addressed as soon as possible so that the problem does not progress.

 LIVE TRAPPING AND REMOVAL OF WILDLIFE

-Bats, Beavers, Birds, Bobcats, Chipmunks, Coyotes, Flying Squirrels, Foxes, Ground Hogs, Mice, Moles, Opossums, Raccoons, Rats, Snakes, Squirrels, Skunks, Stray Animals, Etc.
+Bats, Beavers, Birds, Bobcats, Chipmunks, Coyotes, Flying Squirrels, Squirrel Poop, Foxes, Ground Hogs, Mice, Moles, Opossums, Raccoons, Rats, Snakes, Squirrels, Skunks, Stray Animals, Etc.

 DEAD ANIMAL REMOVAL AND ODOR CONTROL

 Along with the removal of dead animals, we will disinfect and treat any unpleasant odor.
-This includes skunk spray.
+This includes skunk spray as well as Skunk Removal.

 REPAIRS AND EXCLUSIONS